gavinlyonsrepo/TM1638plus/README.md

 1. Print a Hexadecimal number with or without leading zeros
 2. Print a decimal number with or without leading zeros
 3. Manually set segments to create custom patterns.
-4. Print two 4 digit decimal to each nibble with or without leading zeros.
+4. Print two 4 digit decimal number(0-9999) to each nibble with or without leading zeros.
 5. Print a text string, dot function supported.
 6. Read buttons status.
-User may want/have to debounce buttons depending on application.
+User may want to debounce buttons depending on application.
 See TM1638plus_ADC_TEST_Model2.ino for debounce button example.
 7. Reset and init module functions.
 8. Adjust brightness of module.
 Support 8 degree brightness adjustment.
-If user wishes to change the default brightness at start-up change.
-The "DEFAULT_BRIGHTNESS" define in header file.
+If user wishes to change the default brightness at start-up change, The "DEFAULT_BRIGHTNESS" define in header file.
 9. Print raw ASCII data without reference to font file.
-10. Print two Decimal number(0-9999) in each nibble.
-11. Example file general contains a set of general function tests: TM1638plus_TEST_model2.ino
+10. Example file general contains a set of general function tests: TM1638plus_TEST_model2.ino
-12. Example file ADC shows some practical data examples : TM1638plus_ADC_TEST_Model2.ino
+11. Example file ADC shows some practical data examples : TM1638plus_ADC_TEST_Model2.ino
-13. Example file for one method of scrolling text: TM1638plus_SCROLL_TEST_Model2.ino
+12. Example file for one method of scrolling text: TM1638plus_SCROLL_TEST_Model2.ino

 Model Three
 -----------------------------------------

-The PCB on these modules can be  marked,
-This library was tested on version 1.3 below.
+There are different PCB's  of these modules on market, This library was tested on version 1.3 below.
+I think this software will work for all of them and the differences in PCB are related to connectors, layout and component placement.

 1. LKM1638 v1.1
 2. LKM1638 v1.2
 3. TM1638 V1.3

 This module is a variant of Model 1.
 The differences are the LEDs are bigger and bi-color both red and green, The seven segment display is larger and extra connectors are added for Daisy chaining.